Gym Design Health Safety Considerations

 6. Improper Equipment Use: Incorrect use of gym equipment, especially if it involves balance or coordination, can lead to falls.
 Inadequate instruction or supervision can contribute to this risk.

-7. Lack of Safety Measures: Gym equipment, such as free weights or resistance machines, can pose fall risks if not used correctly.
+7. Lack of Safety Measures: Gym equipment, such as free weights or resistance machines, can pose fall risks if misused.
 Proper signage, instructions, and supervision can help prevent accidents.

 8. Inadequate Locker Room Safety: Wet and slippery locker room floors, especially around showers and changing areas, can be hazardous if not properly maintained.